devspotlight/Reddit-Kafka-Consumers/viz/README.md

 > Based on https://github.com/heroku/kafka-demo

-A simple app that streams comments from reddit/r/politics and analyzes the usrs behavior in real-time by using our machine learning API.
+A simple app that streams comments from reddit/r/politics and analyzes the uses behavior in real-time by using our machine learning API.
 They are read from a Kafka topic named `reddit-comments`.

 ### Development Setup